Home » Blog » Best Pumpkin Patches in Colorado Springs

 Diana’s Pumpkin Patch and Corn Maze

 Diana’s Pumpkin Patch has the distinction of hosting one of the only (and coolest) corn mazes in Southern Colorado.
+Located in Canon City just minutes from the famous Royal Gorge Bridge and Park, Diana’s is a tradition you will love starting with your family and friends.
 With densely packed corn stalks climbing to a whopping 8-10 feet, you truly feel like you are wandering through tunnels of corn with no end in sight.
 There is an end, though, we promise.
 The maze is included in admission to the pumpkin patch, and it includes a really neat scavenger hunt you can play as you solve it.
+The maze is also open at night and there are no lights to guide you, save your own.
+It’s spooky simply by design.
+This year’s theme is Jumanji!
 Outside the maze you can find a hayride, climbing wall, slide and yard games.

 The pumpkins at Diana’s are like no others you can find anywhere else.
 They have about a dozen different heirloom pumpkins in addition to their vast pick-your-own pumpkin patch: Knobby pumpkins, absurdly shaped squash, pink, pale green, white and black pumpkins and so many more.
 They even have a bin of 2-for-$1 mini pumpkins and squash that would make amazing décor all the way through to Thanksgiving.

 We’ve mentioned photo opps before because the colors of fall and milder temps give families lots of opportunities to snap memorable shots.
 Diana’s Pumpkin Patch knows what you want, and they have delivered.
 There are displays all over the property with bales of hay and scarecrows and pumpkins that allow you to take amazing photos.
 There are so many displays that you really never have to wait your turn unless you have your heart set on a specific set-up.
 The use of these displays are included in your visit.
 This patch runs 10 a.m.-9 p.m.
 Friday- Saturday and 10 a.m.-6 p.m.
 Sundays through Oct.
-30. Cost is $13 a person.
-Pumpkins are $4, $6 and $8 for traditional pumpkins.
-Heirlooms are priced at the pile.
+31. Cost is $15 a person.
+Pumpkin prices vary.
+Heirlooms are pricier (and wilder). .
 More details at www.dianaspumpkinpatch.com.

 It looks like there is a lot to do in the month of October, so you better get a move on!
 Remember: sweaters, cider, wagons, camera and a festive fall spirit.
 Hope to see you somewhere amongst the pumpkins soon!